shlokdev22/CameraPush-C-UnityEngine/README.md

 # CameraPush-C-UnityEngine
-This script will make your camera in a particular direction
+This script will make your camera move in a forward direction, whatever angle the camera is at.